Griffiths Mxenge: Death

+In 1989, Butana Almond Nofomela, a former member of Coetzee's death squad, confessed to his involvement in Mxenge's murder hours before he was scheduled to be executed for an unrelated non-political murder.
+Coetzee later confirmed Nofomela's story.
 On 4 November 1996, former Vlakplaas commander, Dirk Coetzee, testified about his involvement in the murder of Griffiths Mxenge.
 He also asked for amnesty from the Truth and Reconciliation Commission.
 Despite protests from Mxenge's family, Coetzee was granted amnesty.

+Nofomela, who'd been granted a stay of execution in the unrelated murder case, later had his death sentence commuted to life in prison.
+He was released on parole in September 2009.